 TBR Chancellor Flora W. Tydings recommended Wightman for the appointment, effective Oct.
 1, following more than two months of work by a search committee that reviewed 17 applications for the position.
 The board of regents unanimously approved the recommendation.

-Wightman, who first began his association with TCAT-Crossville as a high school student dual-enrolled at the technical college, has been interim president since May 1 when former director Jerry Young was appointed president at TCAT-Morristown.
+Wightman, who first began his association with TCAT-Crossville as a high school student dual-enrolled at the technical college.
 Wightman had been assistant director of the college since January 2015.
 (The board of regents changed the title of the technical colleges’ chief executive officers from director to president at its June meeting.)

 Wightman began his career at the Crossville campus and with the TBR system in 2007 as a machine tool technology instructor, following an 18-year career as a machinist and engineering technician in the private sector, including 12 years at Delbar Products Inc. in Crossville.
 He served as TCAT-Crossville’s marketing and industrial training coordinator from 2012 to 2015, when he was elevated to assistant director.